intmus/inttheory19-20/_02-int-scales-keys/a1-intervals.md

 Let's practice some examples using this method:
 - `C` to `E`:
   - Counting the letter names confirms that the *size* is a third - C (1), D (2), E (3)
-  - If we consider the lower pitch, `C`, as the tonic (or *do*) of a major scale, we can use the C-major scale to find that the naturally occurring `E` in the key of C major is `E-natural`.
+  - If we consider the lower pitch, `C`, as the tonic of a major scale, we can use the C-major scale to find that the naturally occurring `E` in the key of C major is `E-natural`.
   - Because this is an interval size of a third, we must use the *major* hierarchy, so therefore, `E-natural` would be a **major third *(M3)** above C.
 - `D` to `G-sharp`
   - Counting the letter names confirms that the *size* is a fourth - D (1), E (2), F (3), G (4)
-  - By using the lower pitch, `D`, as *do*, we can use the D-major scale to see that the naturally occurring `G` in the key of D major is `G-natural`.
+  - By setting the lower pitch, `D`, as a tonic, we can use the D-major scale to find that the naturally occurring `G` in the key of D major is `G-natural`.
+Therefore, `G-natural` is a perfect 4th above D, because all naturally occurring intervals in a major scale are either perfect or major depending on their size.
-  - Because this is a fourth, we must use the *perfect* hierarchy, so therefore, `G-natural` would be a P4 above D.
-  - Because `G-sharp` is one half-step above the *perfect* interval, we go one step up the major hierarchy to find that this interval is an **augmented fourth (A4)**.
+    - Because `G-sharp` is one half-step above the *perfect* interval, we go one step up the "perfect" hierarchy to find that this interval is an **augmented fourth (A4)**.
 - `F` to `E-double-flat`
   - Counting the letter names confirms that the *size* is a seventh (F, G, A, B C, D, E = 7)
   - By using the lower pitch, `F`, as `do`, we can use the F-major scale to find that the naturally occurring `E` in the key of F major is `E-natural`.